 Dependents are granted stay alongside the entrepreneur and will be required to depart the United States when their parole periods have expired or have otherwise been terminated.
 They are eligible to lawfully remain in the U.S. if re-parole is granted and other permits are up to date.

-Our experienced lawyers work with entrepreneurs regularly and have an established track record of success with startup companies.
-If you are interested in learning more about how this International Entrepreneur Rule affects you and your business, feel free to contact one of our experienced attorneys to have an in-depth consultation.
+VisaNation Law Group’s experienced lawyers work with entrepreneurs regularly and have an established track record of success with startup companies.
+If you are interested in learning more about how this International Entrepreneur Rule affects you and your business, feel free to contact one of their experienced attorneys to have an in-depth consultation.

 Scheduling a consultation may help you better understand your immigration options and decide on how you’d like to move forward with your particular immigration case.